Dolores Catania

 Dolores Catania (née Spagnola; born December 28, 1970) is an American television personality, philanthropist, and entrepreneur.
-She is best known as a main cast member of the reality tv show The Real Housewives of New Jersey, appearing in that capacity since the show's seventh season in 2016.
+She is best known as a main cast member of the reality television show The Real Housewives of New Jersey, appearing in that capacity since the show's seventh season in 2016.

 Early life

 Catania was born in Paterson, New Jersey to Lawrence and Valerie Spagnola.
 Her father is a former Paterson Chief of Police and her mother is a homemaker.
 She has three sisters, Laura, Tonya, and Valerie "Val", and a brother, Louis.
-She is of Italian and Irish descent.

 Catania and her siblings were raised in Paterson along with her fellow Real Housewives of New Jersey co-star Teresa Giudice and Giudice's cousin and former cast member Kathy Wakile.

 In season 11 of The Real Housewives of New Jersey, Dolores revealed that her parents have remained happily married, despite living separately since her father became Paterson's Chief of Police.

 Career

-Prior to her television career, Catania had been employed as a waitress, shampoo girl, corrections officer, realtor, and surgical assistant.
-Outside of television, she owns a fitness franchise and continues to flip houses with her ex-husband.
-She is also an active philanthropist, supporting numerous charitable causes such as animal welfare and local relief efforts.
-She has also appeared in several independent projects, including Breaking Points and Around the Sun by Brad Forenza.
+Prior to her career in television, Catania worked as a waitress and shampoo girl before becoming a corrections officer, following her aspirations to become a cop; she later became a realtor and surgical assistant.

-Catania made several appearances on The Real Housewives of New Jersey during its early seasons before officially joining the main cast in the seventh season.
-Since joining the series, her storylines have primarily focused on her romantic life, relationship with her ex, motherhood, self-discovery, loyalty, and independence and since joining has been ranked as one of the most relatable housewives and was voted "Miss Congeniality" across the entire Real Housewives syndicate by Bravo fans in 2018.
+In 2016, Catania gained wide recognition when she joined the cast of Bravo's The Real Housewives of New Jersey for its seventh season, having previously made subsequent appearances on the show during its early seasons.
+In February 2017, she and her ex-husband Frank Catania opened the Powerhouse Fitness Center in Whippany, New Jersey.
+She was voted "Miss Congeniality" across the entire Real Housewives syndicate by Bravo fans in 2018.
+The same year she appeared in the short film Breaking Points.

+In 2019, Catania re-entered real estate with Frank, specializing in flipping houses and listing a Wayne, New Jersey property in April 2019.
+Despite setbacks attributed to COVID-19, they continued their house flipping business throughout 2021.
+In 2024, Catania revealed she and Frank were no longer working together in real estate.

 In June 2024, Catania was announced as one of the competitors of the Peacock reality competition series, The Traitors for the third season, which premiered on January 9, 2025.
 She won the series as a "Faithful", alongside Lord Ivar Mountbatten, Gabby Windey, and Dylan Efron.
 In November 2025, it was announced that Catania would be joining the debut season of The Real Housewives of Rhode Island in a friend of capacity.
+In August 2026, Catania was a celebrity judge in People magazine's World's Cutest Rescue Dog Contest.